-If you do see that figure 8 movement as the tattoo machine is running, then chances are that the machine is ready for tattooing with.
+- If you do see that figure 8 movement as the tattoo machine is running, then chances are that the machine is ready for tattooing with.

 - Please first make sure that your equipment is set up correctly.
 Once you are ready, keep your foot pressed down on the foot pedal.

-- Begin by turning your power supply dial up, until you hear the buzz of your machine.
+- Begin by turning up your power supply dial until you hear the buzz of your machine.
 Once you hear that buzz, pay attention to how your needle looks as it begins to move in the up and down motion.
 You are now tuning the tattoo machine by ear and eye.
 Your machine should run smoothly.

 - To test it, rub your thumb against the armature bar nipple as the machine is running.
 The tattoo machine will bog down a bit.
 But, when you remove your thumb, it will instantly resume its steady buzzing noise.
-If the tattoo machine bogs down and will not restart after pressing down on the foot pedal, chances are contact screw needs to be buffed a bit or you need to adjust your power setting just a bit.
+If the tattoo machine bogs down and will not restart after pressing down on the foot pedal, chances are a contact screw needs to be buffed a bit or you need to adjust your power setting just a bit.

 Let’s talk very briefly about power supplies that have digital displays and memory settings.
-I definitely prefer these types of P.S.’s.
+I definitely prefer these types of PSs.

 - As a habit, I make sure that my tattoo machines are tuned mechanically first.
-This works great because the P.S.
-I use has memory settings built in to remember which voltage is set for a specific type of tattoo machine (liner/shader).
+This works great because the PS I use has memory settings built in to remember which voltage is set for a specific type of tattoo machine (liner/shader).
 There are differences and you will see what I mean when you begin and become more confident in your skills and knowledge.